Parks Rules & Regulations

 GeocachingGuidelines & Rules for Geocaching

-The use of a metal detector is allowed ONLY on Lake Michigan beach areas at North Beach Park, the Rosy Mound Natural Area, Kirk Park, Tunnel Park and Historic Ottawa Beach Park.
+The use of a metal detector is allowed on Lake Michigan beach areas at North Beach Park, the Rosy Mound Natural Area, Kirk Park, Tunnel Park and Historic Ottawa Beach Park.
+Metal detecting is not allowed in any beach area that has vegetation.
+Metal detecting is also allowed at Ottawa Sands on the un-vegetated sandy area along the Grand River excluding the steep cut bank, along the gravel road and within 10 feet of the sandy trails or un-vegetated banks of the inland lake.
 Metal detecting is allowed at these parks only during regular park hours.
-Metal detecting is not allowed in any beach area that has vegetation.
 Any holes created during the act of metal detecting must be filled in.
 Special permission from parks staff must be obtained in advance for metal detecting in other park areas.

 Trespassing onto adjacent private property is prohibited (6.1q).
 If a hunter, beach goer, or other park user has trespassed onto your private property, call the Sheriff’s Department or the appropriate law enforcement agency with jurisdiction to report the trespasser.
 Please also report it to us so we know if a particular area is becoming problematic.